 - What was the amount of your initial dosage of Synthroid?

-In many cases, those who apply for life insurance while taking Synthroid will need to take a medical exam.
-This consists of meeting with a paramedical professional (or paramed), who will take a blood pressure and a heart rate reading.
+As is the case with most applicants, you will have to go through a medical exam prior to receiving coverage.
 They will also obtain a blood and urine sample, which will be tested by the insurance company for additional risk factors.
 If you are concerned because you have high blood pressure, don’t let that discourage you in your search.
 There are companies who offer life insurance with high blood pressure.

 How Much Will Your Insurance Coverage Cost

-In most cases, the fact that an applicant takes Synthroid will not affect his or her ability to obtain the life insurance coverage that they need.
-This is especially the case if they are otherwise in good health.
+In most cases, the fact that an applicant takes Synthroid will not affect his or her ability of getting insured.
 Therefore, if you are in what is considered to be average health, then you could likely obtain a Standard issued life insurance policy – and likewise, Standard, or average, premium rates.

-If it turns out that you are not able to qualify for a medically underwritten policy, then you could go the route of a no medical exam policy.
+A no medical exam policy might be the top choice for you if you can’t get insured under a standard policy.
 These plans, because there is no medical exam requirement, do allow for many people with medical conditions to still obtain the coverage that they need.
 The premiums can be quite a bit higher for this coverage – however; it can provide the protection and the peace of mind that you are seeking.

 Where and How to Obtain Quotes for Life Insurance While Taking Synthroid?